Stage 2: Research & Development

 an estimated 423 million people—are faecally contaminated.

-The WT10 inexpensively, reliably, and accurately treats well water with chlorine, one of the most common and effective forms of water treatment, using common table salt.
+The WT10 inexpensively, reliably, and accurately treats well water with chlorine, one of the most common and effective forms of water treatment.
+The chlorine is produced from common table salt, solar energy, and water.
 By treating the water at the collection point, and doing it automatically and precisely, problems associated with under- and over-treatment are avoided, as are bad odor and flavor - all things that discourage the consumption of chlorinated water.

 The WT10 is intended to serve communities, schools, households and other groups that rely on water pumped from bore holes and other sources.
-The current design is suitable for use on well pumps that serve approximately 170 users per day.
+The current design is suitable for use on well pumps that serve 170 - 340 users per day.
 Later versions will accommodate wells that serve larger communities.

 Mission and Vision